 Here are 3 ways AI could help uncover this fraud:

-If you have financial management software trained to identify anomalies in transaction data, it could analyze patterns and detect deviations from established norms.
+If you have financial management software trained to identify anomalies in transaction data, it could analyse patterns and detect deviations from established norms.

 It could, for example, identify transactions significantly higher or lower than typical payment amounts or transactions made outside of normal business hours.

-AI algorithms can analyze text data such as vendor descriptions, invoice details, and payment notes.
+AI algorithms can analyse text data such as vendor descriptions, invoice details, and payment notes.